datashaman/phpcheck/README.md

 The `faker` generator takes a variable number of arguments.
 If you supply one argument, it's assumed to be a property on the `Faker` generator.
 If you supply more than one argument, the first argument is the method on the `Faker` generator and the rest are sent as parameters to that method.

+This opens up a lot of domain-specific generators.
+See [Faker](https://github.com/fzaninotto/Faker) for more details.

+## assertions

+You are free to use whatever assertions library you choose in your check classes.

+We have implemented ours with [Webmozart Assert](https://github.com/webmozart/assert).

+This package throws `InvalidArgumentException` whenever an assertion fails, which is how we distinguish between failures (assertion failures) and errors (unplanned exceptions).

+This should be switchable soon.

+## exceptions

+We have chosen to use [Nuno Maduro's Collision] for reporting exceptions to the console.

+This should be switchable soon.

 ## examples